ItziModel/itzi/README.md

   - Fixed-water surface elevation boundary is not working properly on East and North region border
   - NULL cells are not handled.
 Any map containing such cell would lead to the program generating unpredictable results
-  - Instabilities and negatives depths values may happen in high slopes regions.
+  - Instabilities and negatives depths values may occur in high slopes.